-- 1. Using their knowledge from Road to Zero, students as a class identify a local road safety issue to advocate.
-This issue may be related to their school, school locale or the local area. - 2.
-Using the advocacy campaign stages (see following information sheet) the students develop an advocacy plan.
-Consider allowing students to work in small groups to undertake different aspects of the planning and development of the campaign, however, it's important that the students gain an understanding of all aspects of a campaign, not just those parts they are involved in. - 3.
+- 1. Using knowledge from their visit to Road to Zero, students as a class identify a local road safety issue to advocate.
+This may be related to their school or local area. - 2.
+Using the public health advocacy campaign stages (see following information sheet), the students develop an advocacy plan.
+Consider allowing students to work in small groups to undertake different aspects of the planning and the campaign, however, it's important that the students gain an understanding of all aspects of a campaign, not just those parts they are involved in. - 3.
 Students run the campaign.

-The following information sheet and worksheet provide a framework for this.

-4. At a later stage, students could evaluate the effectiveness of their public health advocacy campaign, identifying strengths and weaknesses including how the team/s worked together.
+The information sheet and worksheet provide a framework for this. - 4.
+At a later stage, students could evaluate the effectiveness of their public health advocacy campaign, identifying strengths and weaknesses including how the team/s worked together.